 Suddenly, the sterile fizzing sound was gone, and it sounded much more like it was supposed to all along.
 It turns out that the Roland is what’s known as an FRFR Amp (full range, flat response), and, like your stereo, it doesn’t sound great with an electric guitar or pedals.
 You need an actual guitar amp, which has a very un-flat frequency response.
 There was a cartoon light bulb moment, and I felt a proper Charlie.

-I traded in the ME-70 for the updated ME-80, offering better quality sound, even more effects, and enabling presets to be edited and organised on a computer.
-But, I was still finding it tricky to get good tones from my gear.
+I traded in the ME-70 for the updated ME-80, offering better quality modelling, even more effects, and enabling presets to be edited and organised on a computer.
+But, I was still finding it tricky to get good tones from my gear quickly.
 It was all a bit hit-and-miss.

 I read a couple of interesting articles by sound engineers on getting the best from your amplification, instead of swapping it for something else.
 The articles planted the seed that it was possible to make dramatic improvements to the character and quality of your sound by thoughtful use of your amp’s basic tone controls.